herajda/BTC_DCA/README.md

 # BTC_DCA
-EN:
+## EN:

 This research analyzes which day of the week is the best to do DCA strategy on Bitcoin.

 The principe:
-The algorithm compares opening prices (0:00 GMT) of each day in the week in last 2000 days (roughly 5.5 years) The output tells how many times was the bitcoin price of each day of the weak the lowest in the whole weak.
+The algorithm compares opening prices (0:00 GMT) of each day in the week in last 2000 days (roughly 5.5 years).
+The output tells how many times was the bitcoin price of each day of the weak the lowest in the whole weak.

 This algorithm uses cryptocompare.com API